delete-44/website/collections/_blog-posts/01-github-for-beginners.md

 You have complete freedom over what you choose to study outside of your course.
 Take advantage of this time!

 ## 5. Go to hackathons
-### Hackathon: An organised event (check with any computing societies at your university, or the [MLH website](https://mlh.io/) to see when) that, in my experience, are dedicated 12-hour sessions of programming around a given theme
+***Hackathon**: An organised event (check with any computing societies at your university, or the [MLH website](https://mlh.io/) to see when) that, in my experience, are dedicated 12-hour sessions of programming around a given theme*

 Struggling to find time to work on your own projects?
 Take part in events organised for people like you.
 Hackathons are a great learning experience and can be a *lot* of fun.
 In my experience they...
  * are free to sign up for
  * offer lunch &amp; refreshments